Quickscribe Services Ltd.

 TLABC Employment Update –

-the Verdict (Winter Edition)
+The Verdict (Winter Edition)

 In the last few months, the Court of Appeal considered the circumstances when aggravated damages are awardable.
 In the British Columbia Supreme Court we had three decisions dealing with notice for short term employees, all on a summary trial basis.
 Other issues considered include recoverability of consequential damages and interpretation of a provision relating to restrictions on payment of a bonus to those who are actively employed at the time that the bonus is payable.
 The Court of Appeal confirmed in Cottrill that an employee must provide an evidentiary foundation establishing that the manner of dismissal caused them mental distress beyond that which accompanies any termination, for an award of aggravated damages to be made.
 This case was an appeal from an award of aggravated damages of $15,000 made following trial.
 Read the full article by Rose Keith, with Rose Keith Law Corporation and published in the Winter edition of the Verdict, a TLABC publication.